-Red Sox-Rays Betting Preview, Prediction, How to Watch
+Red Sox-Rays Betting Preview, Prediction, How to watch

-The Boston Red Sox take on the Tampa Bay Rays in an American League East division matchup.
-Check out our MLB odds series as we hand out a Red Sox-Rays prediction and pick.
-We will also tell you how to watch the game.
+The Boston Red Sox take on the Tampa Bay Rays in an American League Central matchup.
+This game will continue our MLB odds series with a Red Sox-Rays prediction and pick.
+We will also let you know how to watch the game.

-The Red Sox have not had the start to the season they have hoped for.
-They were swept by the Pittsburgh Pirates in their second series of the year after taking two of three from the Baltimore Orioles.
-However, they are coming off a sweep of the Detroit Tigers and will look to continue that momentum into their series with the Rays.
-The Red Sox are coming off a 4-1 win Sunday afternoon.
-Kutter Crawford threw five innings of one run baseball while Triston Casas hit his second home run of the year in the win.
+The Red Sox expected to be off to a better start through the first 10 games.
+However, without Xander Bogaerts, Nathan Eovaldi and the injury to Trevor Story, the Red Sox have been off to a tough start.
+Boston has just suffered another injury on their team.
+Adam Duvall fractured his wrist during a game recently.
+Garrett Whitlock will get the start on Tuesday night as the Red Sox look to even the series.

-The Rays have made history in their 9-0 start to the year.
-They have won every game by four runs or more.
-Tampa Bay has sweeps over the Tigers, Washington Nationals and Oakland Athletics to start the year.
-They are coming off back-to-back 11-0 wins over the Athletics.
-In the game Sunday afternoon, Drew Rasmussen threw seven innings of one hit, no run baseball while striking out eight.
-Harold Ramirez, Brandon Lowe and Wander Franco all homered in the win.
+The Rays are off to one of the best starts in modern baseball history.
+They are top of the league in both hitting and pitching.
+Tampa Bay is getting production from everyone in the lineup and pitching staff, leading them to a 10-0 start.
+The Red Sox are the first good team they have faced this season and a win Tuesday would give the Rays their fourth straight series win.

 Here are the Red Sox-Rays MLB odds, courtesy of FanDuel.